-- Stakeholders in particular Member States emphasised several times the need to include chargers for electric cars in the preparatory study and to explore their technical potential and other relevant issues in the context of demand response. - The modelling has so far not systematically included the EEA-countries.
+- Stakeholders in particular Member States emphasized several times the need to include chargers for electric cars in the preparatory study and to explore their technical potential and other relevant issues in the context of demand response. - The modelling has so far not systematically included the additional countries: Switzerland, Iceland, Liechtenstein and Norway.
 Given for example the specific situation of Norway (high shares of electrical heating and electric vehicles), it would however be useful to have data of these countries included in the modelling. - The issue of interoperability explored and monitored by the study was more complex than expected and thus required technical follow-up beyond the first contract.